GoogleCloudPlatform/ops-agent/integration_test/README.md

     type: string
     description: HTTP method
   - name: jsonPayload.host
+    value: .*
     type: string
     description: Contents of the Host header
   - name: jsonPayload.user
+    value: .*
     type: string
     description: Authenticated username for the request
 ```
 - `name`: required, it will be used in e2e searching for the matching logs
 - `type`: required, informational
 - `description`: required, informational
-- `value`: optional, the value of the logEntry field will be used in e2e searching for the matching logs
+- `value_regex`: required, the value of the LogEntry field will be used in e2e searching for the matching logs.
+Use `.*` if it doesn't contain any specific value.

 ### expected_metrics.yaml

-We use `expected_metrics` field inside `metadata.yaml` file both as a test artifact and as a source for documentation.
+We use `expected_metrics` inside `metadata.yaml` file both as a test artifact and as a source for documentation.
 All metrics ingested from the integration should be documented here.

 A sample `expected_metrics` snippet looks like: